AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/merge-rule-definitions.md

 ## Device Options {#device-options}

 The [!UICONTROL Device Options] let you select the type of *`device profile`* used by a [!UICONTROL Profile Merge Rule].
-A device profile is composed of traits collected by users as they anonymously browse the web.
+A device profile is built from traits collected from anonymous browsing activity.
 At a minimum, a profile merge rule includes an authenticated option and a device option.

 <table id="table_D373FB787D1A4E3485C02C4A76F03395">
  <thead>